Every professional displayed on Counselling Directory has been independently

 I am a qualified Person-Centred Counsellor.

 I also have qualifications in Psychology, Sociology, and Social Work.

 I have a broad experience of working with a variety of client issues, including grief, bereavement and loss, alcohol and substance misuse, boundaries, relationship difficulties, confidence building, identity, personal development, self-esteem and sexuality.

 I am a member of the British Association for Counselling and Psychotherapy (MBACP) and I abide by its Code of Ethics.
+I am a member of the National Counselling Society (MNCS).
 This includes keeping up to date with continuing professional development and supervision.